 Gold price for is not always straightforward.
 Gold sellers may not always tell you the charges, unless you ask, so make sure you ask. the per gram price, you might also have to pay for making charges and wastage.
 These additional costs may differ based on the ornament and from one seller to the next.
 Only once you decide on a particular piece will you know how much you are paying in other charges.

 An interesting point to note that is with more intricate pieces, the level of impurity may be higher, as may have to add more copper to make the gold more malleable.
 Thus, while the per gram cost of gold may not increase much, the making charges will.

 5. Check Buy Back Terms

 Apart from these, it is also advisable to check buy-back terms from the seller.
 Find out how much the from whom you are buying the gold offer you if you want to exchange it later.
 While it is unlikely that you will get the full rate you paid during your purchase, of exchange or sell-back opportunity on the piece.

 Last but not least

 Make sure you ask for a bill with your purchase.
 A bill that includes important details of your transaction can offer transparency.
 It also makes it easier for you to approach the right authorities in case of any discrepancy or claim.

-Keep this checklist handy the next time you buy gold, and be assured you are getting yourself the best deal.
+Keep this checklist handy the next time you buy and you are getting yourself the best deal.